-- Research and development was impacted by the particular stage of our clinical trials during each particular quarter. - Research and development was also impacted by the timing of costs related to our chemistry and nonclinical studies. - Liability-classified warrants issued pursuant to unit offerings with an exercise price denominated in a currency other than an entity's functional currency are remeasured to reflect the change in fair value as at the end of the reporting period, with changes in fair value recognized in the statement of comprehensive (income) loss, which are based on management's judgments, estimates and assumptions, resulting in volatility (often large) in quarterly income (loss). - Royalty preferred shares are remeasured to reflect the change in estimated fair value at the end of the reporting period, with changes in estimated fair value recognized in the statement of comprehensive (loss) income, resulting in volatility in quarterly (loss) income. - Interest and accretion was impacted by entering into the US\$6.0 million Hepalink Debenture in May 2021 and amending the maturity date of the Hepalink Debenture in April 2022 and also in March 2023 and interest on amounts owing to EVERSANA.
+- Research and development was impacted by the particular stage of our clinical trials during each particular quarter. - · Research and development was also impacted by the timing of costs related to our chemistry and nonclinical studies. - Liability-classified warrants issued pursuant to unit offerings with an exercise price denominated in a currency other than an entity's functional currency are remeasured to reflect the change in fair value as at the end of the reporting period, with changes in fair value recognized in the statement of comprehensive (income) loss, which are based on management's judgments, estimates and assumptions, resulting in volatility (often large) in quarterly income (loss). - Royalty preferred shares are remeasured to reflect the change in estimated fair value at the end of the reporting period, with changes in estimated fair value recognized in the statement of comprehensive (loss) income, resulting in volatility in quarterly (loss) income. - Interest and accretion was impacted by amendments to the US\$6.0 million Hepalink Debenture in March 2023 and May 2024 and interest on amounts owing to EVERSANA.
 Accretion is also impacted by the discounts related to the EVERSANA deferred fees. - Share-based payments fluctuate from quarter to quarter based on the timing and fair value of restricted stock unit and stock option grants.
 Share-based payments are a non-cash expense. - The recognition of foreign currency gains and losses resulting from fluctuations in Canadian denominated assets and liabilities and Canadian / US dollar exchange rates.